President confers military awards on Pak Navy officers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: President Dr Arif Alvi has conferred military medals and honours upon valiant officers of Pakistan Navy for their remarkable performance during recent standoff with India.
+ISLAMABAD: President Dr Arif Alvi has conferred military medals and honours on valiant officers of the Pakistan Navy for their remarkable performance during recent standoff with India.

-During post Pulwama standoff, Indian Navy deviously deployed its submarine against Pakistan.

 In recognition of acts of gallantry and valour during the crisis, Captain Syed Ailya Hassan Pakistan Navy and Lieutenant Commander Humair Iftikhar were conferred with Sitara-i-Basalat and Lieutenant Commander Khurram Daud was awarded Tamgha-i-Basalat.